-S Corporations are not treated as separate taxable entities like C Corporations.
+An S Corporation is not treated as a separate taxable entitiy like a C Corporation.

 The S is for Chapter S of the IRS code.